RockyRock/LinkedList-C/README.md

 * `void moveElement(List* list, const int posi, const int posf)`: Move element located at `posi` to a new position `posf`.

-* `void partitionNumList(List* list, const int n)`: Partitions the list by placing the elements less than `n` at the beginning and the elements greater or equal to `n` at the end.
+* `int partitionNumList(List* list, const int n)`: Partitions the list by placing the elements less than `n` at the beginning and the elements greater or equal to `n` at the end, the position of the last element strictly less than `n` is returned.

 * `void reverseList(List* list)`: Reverse all the elements of the list.